Proforma - Script Examples

 5. Appropriate follow-up

-Yearly review by a patient's general practitioner should occur to:
+Yearly review by a patient's medical practitioner (normally their GP) should occur to:

 - Provide re-education on adrenaline autoinjector use (using a trainer device);